gnachbar/nyc-scraper/docs/stagehand-scraper-guide.md

 - **Event Location** (string) - **HARDCODED** venue name (NOT extracted from website)
 - **Event URL** (string) - The URL to the event details page

-**Important:** The Event Location should be hardcoded based on the venue name for the specific script, NOT extracted from the website.
-This ensures consistency across all scrapers.
+**Important:** The Event Location handling varies by scraper type:
+- **Single Venue Scrapers** (e.g., MSG Calendar, Kings Theatre): MUST hardcode the venue name in BOTH the extraction instruction AND the schema
+- **Multi-Venue Scrapers** (e.g., Prospect Park): Extract the actual subvenue from the page
+- **ALWAYS include `eventLocation` in the Zod schema** to ensure validation passes
+- **ALWAYS tell Stagehand explicitly** how to populate eventLocation in the extraction instruction

 ---